 As far as we can judge from the description, Beesley’s idea was to simplify the action by replacing the cocking rod and the V-spring with an one-arm spring that would also cock the tumbler.
 Self-opening was a side effect of the mechanics of compressing the mainspring with closing motion of the barrels.
 Beesley used this system in his boxlock guns.

-This patent was purchased by Henry Thorn, who owned Charles Lancaster & Co.
-Lancaster’s gunmakers were able to adapt this principle to sidelock guns as well.
+Beesley’s patent rights were acquired by Charles Lancaster & Co owned by Henry Thorn.
+Under the license of Lancaster, the shotgun «The Triumph» was produced by the American company Crescent Fire Arms Co.
+Thorn’s gunmakers were able to adapt this principle to sidelock guns as well.
 Charles Lancaster & Co offered Beesley patent sidelocks, known as «Wrist-Breakers», until 1920s.